ll125498a/learngit/readme.txt

-sdsadsdsasdddsdadsit is a free software
+sdsadsdsasdddsdadsit is a free dsdjskdjljadjksaljdajskdjlajsdlakjdalks ftware